 - 1. The presentation should be clearly organized.
 It should include an attention-getting introduction, a central idea statement, a preview of main points, and a memorable conclusion. - 2.
 Choose a purpose and topic appropriate for the assignment.
 Remember, the purpose of the informative speech presentation is not to persuade the class to change their opinions or behaviors. - 3.
 Use at least three sources of information. - 4.
 Use at least three different types of supporting material. - 5.
 Your presentation should include at least one visual aid. - 6.
 The time limit for the informative speech presentation is 4 to 6 minutes. - 7.
 Your presentation should be delivered extemporaneously.
 Use a set of note cards as a guide.
+Be prepared to scan or photograph and upload your note cards to the Moodle shell.
 Do not read from a manuscript or memorize your presentation. - 8.
 Dress appropriately the day of your presentation. - 9.
-On the day designated for informative speeches, turn in a word processed complete sentence preparation outline, similar to the sample posted on the instructor website.
+On the day designated, upload a word processed, complete sentence, preparation outline, similar to the sample posted in Moodle.
 Do not write a manuscript of your presentation. - 10.
-Turn in a bibliography of your sources with your outline.
-The bibliography should be typed and in the American Psychological Association's (APA) standardized format.
-If you are unfamiliar with APA consult your text, class handout, APA.org, the APA Tutorial in the course Moodle shell, and/or see the instructor.
+Upload a bibliography of your sources with your outline.
+The bibliography should be word processed and in the American Psychological Association's (APA) standardized format.
+If you are unfamiliar with APA consult your text, APA.org, the APA Tutorial in the course Moodle shell, and/or see the instructor.
 Do not use a software program to generate your bibliography. - 11.
 As you listen to others' presentations be attentive and supportive.
 You should applaud each speaker's presentation.